 Now don’t get me wrong, I adore the original set of 151 monsters.
 While I don’t necessarily agree they’re the strongest group of designs, there is a charm about that first batch.
 But there’s also a feeling that Pokemon has leaned a little too heavily in them in the past few years.
 Pokemon Go and the newly-released Pokemon Quest both released exclusively with the original Pokemon.
 The 151 had a huge spotlight on them in the last two generations.
 They were beginning to feel tired to me.

 Let’s Go were rumored to be heavily influenced by Pokemon Go.
 Rumors that were to be confirmed.
 These rumors were my biggest worries.
 The Pokemon games are simple on the surface, but if you dig deeper, you find a system full of intricacies.
 Pokemon Go, understandably, completely simplifies that system.
+These games have become such craze that you can buy genuine accounts from sites like https://www.pokemongoaccshop.com/.
 The metagame was completely taken away.
 I was worried that Let’s Go would be a step too far back away from the depth that made the games so addicting.
 Thankfully, these were fears that were alleviated.

 Still Looking Ahead

 Besides Pokemon Quest and Pokemon Let’s Go, another title was announced.
 A brand-new core Pokemon RPG was will be releasing late 2019.
 This was the game that was teased at last year’s E3.
 This is the next generation of Pokemon.
 Pokemon Let’s Go is just a way to curb our appetites until then.